 - Ensure the planning, delivery and assessment of a broad, balanced, creative and challenging curriculum provides a variety of opportunities for all pupils

 - Improve the quality of teaching and support so that it is consistently good and better

 - Improve the standards of reading across the school with a focus on the number of children achieving greater depth at the end of each key stage

-- Improve the attainment and progress of boys writing
+- Improve the attainment of the higher attainers in writing

 - Improve attendance for disadvantaged pupils and those who have special educational needs and/or disabilities

 Governors can be contacted via email to the school at: firstname.lastname@example.org or by letter to the school.
 Please mark your email or letter FAO the Chair of Governors and we will ensure that your communication is passed on.
 All communications will be handled in confidence.